1. Get a realty broker and a lender

 Zimmerman says some first-time buyers make the mistake of assuming that the bank selling the home will also finance the mortgage as part of the deal.
 "Don't expect to get financing from the bank that foreclosed on it," she says.
 "That's a totally separate transaction, and they view it that way.
 The people in the (bank's) REO department are not loan officers.
 They are getting rid of bad assets."

 Try shopping today for the best mortgage deal on Bankrate.com.

 There's no rule of thumb on what the bank's bottom line is on price.
 Just as with any other real-estate purchase, you have to look at the recent sales prices of comparable properties, or "comps."

 Jensen says: "You really have to look at the comps in today's current market conditions and write a competitive offer based on that.
 Sometimes the bank prices the homes really low, and the home will have multiple offers over list price within hours.
 Sometimes it's priced too high, and you can come in lower.
 A lot of times, buyers will come to me and say, 'We want to write offers for half price.'
 It just doesn't work that way."

 5. Don't expect a repair discount

-Jenson further counsels to look at the "absorption rate for your product class."
-After apologizing for getting "too fancy," he explains that he means you should find out how quickly comparable houses are selling.
+Jensen further counsels to look at the "absorption rate for your product class."
+That means you should find out how quickly comparable houses are selling.
 In foreclosure, a 3,500-square-foot house with a pool in a gated community might sell within days or hours, whereas more modest homes might sit on the market for weeks.
 Or vice versa, depending on market conditions.

 Find tradespeople ASAP